erred/uva-rp1/notes/15-report-v4.md

 Access Router Strategy was utilized as it could adapt to the rebalancing of caches without intervention while having better efficiency than pure multicast.
-While they are not the most efficient of strategies, they were selected to retain flexibility during reconfiguations of the network.
+While they are not the most efficient of strategies, they were selected to retain flexibility during reconfigurations of the network.

 The selected routing strategy is simplistic, caching nodes will connect directly to all its upstreams to get the available routes.